Pro Bono

 1:1 Support with New Directions Career Center

-In partnership with New Directions Career Center (NDCC) and Working in Support of Education (MoneyW!se), FPA of Central Ohio proudly hosted the 3rd Annual Financial Literacy Class earlier this year.
+In partnership with New Directions Career Center (NDCC) and Working in Support of Education (MoneyW!se), FPA of Central Ohio proudly hosted the 4th Annual Financial Literacy Class in March 2026.

 At NDCC, 45–55% of the women served have experienced domestic violence, and 25% have faced homelessness.
 This initiative provided an important opportunity for our members to give back by sharing their financial expertise with these resilient individuals.